-- 1. Clientele changes to a high-risk population.
-For example, your central kitchen starts providing meals to a preschool with young children. - 2.
-Items on the menu are changed to contain TCS foods - 3.
-Low risk foods are substituted with high risk foods
+- 1. Clientele changes to a high risk population - 2.
+Items on the menu are changed to contain TCS foods

-- 4. The process for preparing a HACCP menu item changes

-- 5. New hazards are recognized

-- 6. There is an unexplained system failure
+- 3. Low risk foods are substituted with high risk foods - 4.
+The process for preparing a HACCP menu item changes - 5.
+New hazards are recognized - 6.
+There is an unexplained system failure